-Refresh your home by bringing these top plants-they will clear toxins and negative energy
+These top plants will clear toxins and negative energy in your home

 Oxygen and the air it is contained in, could be considered the most crucial nutrient to the human body.